Virtually every SaaS brand in existence now uses content as part of their marketing strategy.

 And depending on the nature of your product, you might also need to take different segments within your target audience into account.

-For example, as a project management tool, it makes sense that Trello focuses a lot of their content on productivity.
+For example, as a meeting / project management tool, it makes sense that Calendar focuses a lot of their content on productivity:

 But because their audience is made up of both personal and professional users, their content strategy involves different resources for each.